 If the roots are so tight that you can't get your fingers between them, try soaking the entire root ball in water for a few hours, or overnight.
 Very often they will begin to float apart, making it easier for you to work the remainder of roots apart with your hands.
 You don't have to loosen every root, but try to ease apart as many as you can.

-In extreme cases of pot bound roots, you may need to slice through the root ball with a sharp knife or pruners.
+In extreme cases of pot-bound roots, you may need to slice through the root ball with a sharp knife or pruners.
 Do this in several spots around the root ball, to encourage root growth in all directions.
 It may seem harsh, but the plant will send out new feeder roots and should soon recover.